COLORADO FISHING LICENSE & PERMITS

 - Disability licenses can be obtained by special application from the Colorado Parks and Wildlife Commission

-Visitors to the state will have to provide their name and address as well as some personal information.
-They will have to specify the kind of license wanted, and indicate whether they plan on having more than one line in the water at a time.
-The fee structure is:
+Visitors to the state must provide their name and address as well as some personal information.
+They should specify the kind of license wanted, and indicate whether they plan on having more than one line in the water at a time.

 In Colorado, you can buy your fishing license in two ways.
 You can deal directly with the Colorado Parks and Wildlife Commission by calling their toll-free number (1-800-244-5613).
 You can also obtain a Colorado fishing license online through the CPW website.

 However, many anglers find it simpler to drop in to one of the many license agents throughout the state to pick up the necessary license in person.
-This can be done at sporting goods stores or fly fishing shops such as Minturn Anglers located conveniently in Denver, Minturn and Vail.
+This can be done at sporting goods stores or fly fishing shops.

 - Have the right kind of license for legal fishing in the state